anyscale/madewithml.github.io/docs/courses/foundations/python.md

 &lt;class 'int'&gt;
 </pre>

-!!! note
-    Here we use the variable name `x` in our examples but when you're working on a specific task, be sure to be explicit (ex. `first_name`) when creating variables (applies to functions, classes, etc. as well).
+> Here we use the variable name `x` in our examples but when you're working on a specific task, be sure to be explicit (ex. `first_name`) when creating variables (applies to functions, classes, etc. as well).

 We can change the value of a variable by simply assigning a new value to it.